This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Pumps & Pumping Stations – 1”.

 4. The two types of pumps behave very differently regarding pressure head and flow rate.

 Explanation: There are two types of basic pumps.
 One is the centrifugal pump and the other one is positive displacement pump.
-Centrifugal pump is also called as roto-dynamic pump.
+Centrifugal pump is also called as a roto-dynamic pump.
 These two pumps behave very differently with respect to flow rates and pressure head.

 5. A steam pump is a type of centrifugal pump.